Skip to main content

 (c) A licensed physician assistant.

-(B) If, at any time, the individual does not meet any of the eligibility requirements identified in this rule, the individual shall be denied or disenrolled from PASSPORT.
-In such instances, the individual shall be notified of his or her hearing rights in accordance with division 5101:6 of the Administrative Code.
+(D) If, at any time, the individual does not meet the criteria in paragraph (B) or paragraph (C) of this rule, the individual will be denied enrollment or disenrolled from PASSPORT.
+In such instances, the individual is notified of their hearing rights in accordance with division 5101:6 of the Administrative Code.

 Supplemental Information